anyscale/madewithml.github.io/docs/courses/foundations/neural-networks.md

 print (model.named_parameters)
 ```
 <pre class="output">
-<bound method Module.named_parameters of MLP(
+&lt;bound method Module.named_parameters of MLP(
   (fc1): Linear(in_features=2, out_features=100, bias=True)
   (dropout): Dropout(p=0.1, inplace=False)
   (fc2): Linear(in_features=100, out_features=3, bias=True)
-)>
+)&gt;
 </pre>

 ## Overfitting
 Though neural networks are great at capturing non-linear relationships they are highly susceptible to overfitting to the training data and failing to generalize on test data.
-Just take a look at the example below where we generate completely random data and are able to fit a model with [$2*N*C + D$](https://arxiv.org/abs/1611.03530){:target="_blank"} hidden units.
+Just take a look at the example below where we generate completely random data and are able to fit a model with [$2*N*C + D$](https://arxiv.org/abs/1611.03530){:target="_blank"} (where `N` = # of samples, `C` = # of classes and `D` = input dimension) hidden units.
 The training performance is good (~70%) but the overfitting leads to very poor test performance.
 We'll be covering strategies to tackle overfitting in future lessons.

 ```python linenums="1"
 NUM_EPOCHS = 500